kelseygonzalez/AU-STAT412-612/content/assignment/02-lab.markdown

 1. Use `data()` to load the `gapminder` dataset from the `gapminder` package (hint: you'll need to install this!).
 Also load the `tidyverse` package.

 2. Create a barplot (hint: `geom_bar()`) for total counts for the different continents.
 Why do you think there are so many countries in each continent?
-Do some digging through the data's structure untily you're able to explain why, fore example, there are 396 counties in Asia in this dataset.
+Do some digging through the data's structure until you're able to explain why, for example, there are 396 countries in Asia in this dataset.

 3. Create a scatterplot (hint: `geom_point()`) with year (`year`) on the x-axis, life expectancy (`lifeExp`) on the y-axis, and with the points colored by continent (`continent`).
 Make this a longitudinal / time-series plot by adding geom_line (this is a new one for us!).
 Hint: To fix the incorrect mapping, how will you tell ggplot that the lines should follow the country column?